Go to home page - New Zealand History online

 After playing nine matches in New Zealand and two in Melbourne in the southern winter of 1888 (with only two losses), the Natives set off for Britain by steamer.

-Although 'hacking' (tackling players carrying the ball by kicking them) and tripping had been banned in the 1870s to make the game safe enough to appeal to 'gentlemen', rugby remained dangerous.
+Although hacking and tripping had been banned in the 1870s to make the game safe enough to appeal to gentlemen, rugby remained dangerous.

-In 1888, while the gentlemen who ran the Rugby Union and the Empire were based in southern England, and the England test was played in London, the playing strength of the English game was in the north.
+In 1888 the gentlemen who ran the Rugby Union (and the Empire) were based in southern England, and the England test was played in London.
+Yet the playing strength of the English game was in the north.

 What effect did the Natives' tour have on rugby and wider New Zealand society?
 It showed that New Zealanders could compete on equal terms with representatives of the imperial centre at rugby in a way they were embarrassingly unable to do at cricket